Skip to content

 • Personal involvement: Your lawyer doesn’t pass off your case to paralegals and investigators.
 They’re personally involved throughout every step of the legal process.

 • Contingency fees: Bernstein & Maryanoff receive a percentage of your settlement once we win your case.
 If we don’t win, you don’t pay.
+Learn more about what a contingency fee is.

 It often takes up to two years to resolve a car accident claim.
 Bernstein & Maryanoff provide clear communication and legal support throughout that entire time, and fight to get you a fair settlement as quickly as possible.
+Learn about our auto accident claim timeline.

 Bernstein & Maryanoff have over 40 years of experience helping injury victims get justice.
 Clients highly recommend our services and praise us for the following: